Social Listening can greatly benefit your business.

 Your competitor’s activities on social media.

-On social media, people mark information with special signs: # and @, this allows you to easily find what you need.
+On social media, people mark information with special signs: # and @, which allows you to easily find what you need.

 Social Listening is an effective way to get insights and use them to boost your business.
-So, use your social audience insights to reach your business goals.
+So be sure to use your social audience insights to reach your business goals.